clandrew/Spritesheet2Gif/README.md

 * Ability to scrub through frames
 * Zoom in / out
 * Option for configuring the animation speed
+* Ability to save GIF at a different size than the source sprite size

 ## Build
 The code is organized as a Visual Studio 2019 solution.
 The solution consists of two projects.